 Back in 2004, I would study Korean by translating articles about Lee Hyori’s breasts.
 Because that was much more interesting than reading about the joys of kimchi-making in Korean textbooks.

 So, I hardly romanticize that era as more innocent and chaste than today’s.
-Nor, by highlighting just one complaint by one women’s group from then, about the use of women in bikinis in a tourist brochure, do I mean to imply that the Korean public was necessarily more prudish back in 2004, or that it’s necessarily more permissive today.
+Nor, by highlighting just one complaint by one women’s group from then, do I mean to imply that the Korean public was necessarily more prudish back in 2004, or that it’s necessarily more permissive today.
 After all, my Google News Alert for “성상품화” (sexual objectification) still provides me with fresh critiques of the recent Miss Korea Pageant every day.
 And who can forget the role “Bikini Girl” played in April’s congressional elections?

 Having said that, things definitely have changed in 8 years: